Direct Detection Constraints on Blazar-Boosted Dark Matter

-\textit{\textbf{Dark matter density profile}}-- The adiabatic growth of a BH in the central region of a DM halo is expected to focus the distribution of DM particles, giving rise to a very dense spike.
-The phenomena was first discussed by Gondolo and Silk~\cite{PhysRevLett.83.1719}, who used adiabatic invariants to show that a pre-existent self-gravitating spherical DM profile, with power-law scaling $\rho(r) \propto r^{-\gamma}$, close to the BH is modified into the steeper profile:

-While the normalization and radial extension for the spike can be explicitly derived in terms of the normalization of the profile before the BH growth and the BH mass $M_\BH$, in general one finds that the amount of DM which is displaced to form the spike is about the same as $M_\BH$, see also Ref.~\cite{Ullio:2001fb}.
-In the following we will consider $\gamma=1$ (matching the central scaling of the Navarro-Frenk-White profile, motivated by N-body simulations in cold DM cosmologies) and fix the normalization via:
+\textit{\textbf{Dark matter density profile.}}--- The adiabatic growth of a BH in the central region of a DM halo is expected to focus the distribution of DM particles, giving rise to a very dense spike.
+The phenomenon was first discussed by Gondolo and Silk~\cite{PhysRevLett.83.1719}, who used adiabatic invariants to show that a preexistent self-gravitating spherical DM profile, with power-law scaling $\rho(r) \propto r^{-\gamma}$, close to the BH is modified into the steeper profile: $ \rho'(r) \propto r^{-(9-2\gamma)/(4-\gamma)}\,. $ While the normalization and radial extension for the spike can be explicitly derived in terms of the normalization of the profile before the BH growth and the BH mass $M_\BH$, in general one finds that the amount of DM which is displaced to form the spike is about the same as $M_\BH$, see also Ref.~\cite{Ullio:2001fb}.
+In the following we will consider $\gamma=1$ (matching the central scaling of the Navarro-Frenk-White profile, motivated by $N$-body simulations in cold DM cosmologies) and fix the normalization via

 In this expression $R_S$ is the Schwarzschild radius, and the integral extends from $4 R_S$, the radius at which the DM profile goes to zero because of capture onto the BH, to $10^5 R_S$, a typical size for the adiabatically contracted spike.
 In frameworks with DM candidates that can annihilate in pairs, such as, e.g., thermal relics from the early Universe, there is a maximal DM density compatible with annihilations, about $\rho_\text{core} \simeq m_\chi/(\left\langle \sigma v \right \rangle_0 t_\BH)$, where $\left\langle \sigma v \right \rangle_0$ is the DM annihilation cross section times relative velocity and $t_\BH$ is the time since the BH formed.
-This may then induce a inner ``flattening" of the profile:
+This may then induce a inner \virg{flattening} of the profile: